goitacademy/nodejs-homework/homework-02/README.en.md

 Write a REST API to work with a collection of contacts.
 To work with the REST API, use [Postman](https://www.getpostman.com/).

 Read carefully the readme in the cloned boilerplay, it describes the mechanism for submitting homework.
-Start doing homework
+Start doing homework.

 ## Step 1